vits/jstree-rails/README.md

 # jsTree-Rails

-Makes including jsTree in Rails 3.1 projects a breeze.
+This gem packages the jsTree plugin for easy use with the Rails 3.1+ asset pipleine.

 ## Installation